run-ai/docs/docs/admin/integration/mlflow.md

 !!! quote
     When you run an MLflow Project on Kubernetes, MLflow constructs a new Docker image containing the Project’s contents; this image inherits from the Project’s Docker environment.
 MLflow then pushes the new Project image to your specified Docker registry and starts a Kubernetes Job on your specified Kubernetes cluster.
 This Kubernetes Job downloads the Project image and starts a corresponding Docker container.
 Finally, the container invokes your Project’s entry point, logging parameters, tags, metrics, and artifacts to your MLflow tracking server.

-To run an MLflow job via Kubernetes, you specify an MLflow Kubernetes configuration file which contains a template.
+To run an MLflow job via Kubernetes, you specify an MLflow Kubernetes configuration file that contains a template.
 Here is an example from the MLflow documentation:

 ``` JSON
 {